TNP Awarded Place on GCloud1013/09/2018

 TNP is a specialist supplier of cloud services to the public sector on the new G-Cloud 10 framework.
 It is the latest version of the Digital Marketplace procurement framework designed by the Crown Commercial Service to help local authorities, health trusts and other public sector organisations to use the cloud more effectively.

-TNP (The Networking People Ltd) offers professional consultancy including advising local authorities, health trusts on moving to Cloud services and assessing the Cloud-ready status of their networks.
+TNP (The Networking People (Northwest) Ltd) offers professional consultancy including advising local authorities, health trusts on moving to Cloud services and assessing the Cloud-ready status of their networks.

 Ian Anderson, Solutions Architect with TNP explains: “Many local authorities and health trusts want to head for the Cloud but they need to stay grounded in terms of cost and ensuring their service is fit for purpose.
 Existing network configurations often don’t provide the flexible and resilient infrastructure required to deliver Cloud access across a broad spectrum of users.